jimm/blister/README.md

 # To Do

 - Supervise input and output gen servers
+- Better error messages when loading a file
+- GUI
   - Add to cecho
     - wnoutrefresh
     - doupdate
     - window movement
     - wresize?
   - Use window movement in window.ex when resized
   - Resize (supported by cecho? if not, add)